-job completion times.
+Nevertheless, we observed an average decrease of 18% in job completion times.
 This improvement slowly increased as the dataset size was increased, since the number of Map rounds increased, thereby increasing mapper slack.
 In addition, the experimental values must be unique while training set values need not be.
 Therefore, the number of keys did not grow at the same rate as the number of values, resulting in less per-key data.
 This nature of the data affects performance as it results in relatively lesser memory overhead for the barrier-less version.

+6.1.4 Last.fm Unique Listens

-- 4) Last.fm Unique Listens: The calculation of unique listens uses post-reduction processing.
+The calculation of unique listens uses post-reduction processing.
 The application counts the unique number of users that listen to a track.
 We ran our experiments on a dataset that generated track listens, uniformly at random across 50 users and 5000 tracks.
-For varying sizes of input data, we consistently observed a 20% decrease in job completion time. - 5) Genetic Algorithms: Genetic algorithms are used to exemplify cross-key operations.
-The genetic algorithm required no change to perform barrier-less calculation, as no perkey data had to be maintained.
-The algorithm in both the original and the barrier-less versions only need to maintain $O(window\size)$ keys, since each key is independent of the others.
+For varying sizes of input data, we consistently observed a 20% decrease in job completion time.

+Fig. 5: Genetic Algorithms with and without barrier, varying the number of reducers.